crawfis/TempleRun1-NoArt/README.md

 The controller maps input requests to actions.
 If a turn is requested, it will determine whether the request is valid: within the valid turn distance and a valid teleportation.
 If so, it will trigger a turn successfully event to update the model and the view.
 If the player distance reaches the end of the current path or the death distance, then an event is also triggered that will update the model.

 ## Events
+Clean and readable code is great, but is usually makes understanding the architecture a little more difficult.
+Here we will explain the main events that control the game and the relationships between them.
+The typical series of events is that a GameStarted event will prompt the DistanceController to start updating the distance.
+The DeathWatcher will also start, checking if the end of the track has been reached.
+If so it, will fire an PlayerFailed event.
+The TrackManager starts immediately and publishes an ActiveTrack event that let's the DeathWatcher and PlayerController know the current active track distance.
+The GUIController also listens to this event to update its display.
+The InputController fires
+LeftTurnRequest and RightTurnRequest events that are handled by the PlayerController.
+The PlayerFailedController will determine whether the input request was valid.
+If so it will Publish LeftTurnSucceeded or RightTurnSucceeded event.
+Only the TrackManager listens for these events, but a score systme, Vfx system or Sfx system could listen to these as well.
+The TrackManager will provide the next track distance everytime one of these events are triggered.

 - GameStarted
 	- Published by GameController
 	- Subscribed by DeathWatcher, DistanceController